Xevion/banner/README.md

     - "ends by 2 PM" -> Ends within 12:00 AM to 2:00 PM
     - "after 2 PM" -> Start within 2:01 PM to 11:59 PM
     - "before 2 PM" -> Ends within 12:00 AM to 1:59 PM
+- Get By Section Command
+  - CS 4393 001 =>
+  - Will require SQL to be able to search for a class by its section number

 ## Analysis Required